20 Things to Do in Saratoga Under $20

 Waterfront Park is a hidden gem on the northern end of Saratoga Lake, and it's a free public park that's perfect for picnics and adventures on the water.
 You can drive right down to the shoreline and launch your canoe or kayak with ease.
 From there, head north up Fish Creek, or paddle south along the edge of Saratoga Lake.

 Want to catch some sun or take a dip in the water?
-Brown's Beach on Saratoga Lake has a $3 fee for ages 13 and up, while ages 12 and under get in for free.
+Brown's Beach on Saratoga Lake has a $5 fee for ages 12+, a $3 fee for ages 5-11, while ages 4 and under get in for free.
 The beach also features a snack bar and shallow launch area for kayaks, canoes, and stand up paddleboards.

 Sometimes you need a little bit of winter in the heat of the summer.
-Saratoga Springs Ice Rink offers open skating days throughout the year, with admission costing $4 for residents and $5 for the general public.
+Saratoga Springs Ice Rink offers open skating days throughout the year, with admission costing $4 for residents with Rec Card, and $5 for the general public.
+Rentals cost $5 per pair.
 Open hockey and figure skating events cost a little more (between $9 and $13).

 Praised as one of the most beautiful destinations in Saratoga, Yaddo Gardens features a rose garden, rock garden, fountains, sculptures, and a long colonnade.
 Plan a journey through the enchanting gardens for free.
 Yaddo is typically open year round to visitors.